Figure 1: A screenshot of the Earth/Sun Relationship app running inside a web browser.

 The texture blend between day-lit and shadowed regions of the Earth that show night lights as it rotates,

-The enhanced twilight banding when the Solar Horizon option is overlaid, and
+The enhanced sunrise/sunset and twilight zone indicators shown when the Twilight option is overlaid, and

 Visualising the distinction between geometric and actual sunrise/sunset due to the size of the solar disk and atmospheric refraction.